 When Autopilot identifies that a user has been locked out of their computer after reaching the maximum allowed number of unsuccessful login attempts—specifically, three consecutive failures—it immediately takes action to notify the end-user via email or SMS, prompting them to follow a streamlined process designed to help them regain access swiftly and securely.

-Where is IT Autopilot?
+Where is Robin?

 Why end users love it

-And because people like their routines — whether that means opening tickets through the portal, via email, or within Slack or Teams — IT Autopilot meets them where they are, so their experience is unified across platforms.
+And because people like their routines — whether that means opening tickets through the portal, via email, or within Slack or Teams — Robin meets them where they are, so their experience is unified across platforms.
 Think of it like a space probe on standby, quietly orbiting, always available and ready to jump in.

 Why your team will love it

-How IT Autopilot works
+How Robin works

-IT Autopilot isn’t just a chatbot — it’s a decision-making engine that orchestrates tools across your IT stack to solve problems the way a human technician would.
+Robin isn’t just a chatbot — it’s a decision-making engine that orchestrates tools across your IT stack to solve problems the way a human technician would.

 Under the hood, it has access to: